4RE5group/virtualArch/README.md

 - [ ] Handle multi-arg functions call + returns
 - [ ] Add for and while loops
 - [ ] Add ability to do logic & arithmetic operations

+Known Bugs
+- Can't add labels with a comment on the same line